peterdb/albert-uuid-gen/README.md

 Synopsis: `<trigger> [amount]`

 Example:

-`"uuid"`: generate 1 random UUID and copy to the clipboard.
+- `uuid`: generate 1 random UUID and copy to the clipboard.
-`"uuid 42"`: generate 42 random UUIDs and copy to the clipboard, the UUIDs will be separated by the newline-character.
+- `uuid 42`: generate 42 random UUIDs and copy to the clipboard, the UUIDs will be separated by the newline-character.

 ## Contributing